chalermporn/CMS/Documentation/SRS(en).md

 # Glossary
 *Control Managment System (hereinafter referred to as CMS)* is a web page content management system.
 It is a set of scripts for creating and editing a site.

+# 1. Introduction
+   ## 1.1 Purpose
+The main purpose of this Software Requirement Specification is to describe the purpose and scope of the application / system being designed.
+The definitions and agreements adopted within the framework of this project are also given and a detailed overview of the functionality of the CMS web application (Content Managment System) is given.
+This document is intended for a team of specialists who will implement and support this system.

+  ## 1.2 Agreement adopted in the document
+CMS - Control Managment System (site content management system).

+ ## 1.3 Project scope
+The developed CMS web application provides a set of tools for creating and deleting sections of the site, as well as for editing it, which will be useful both for business purposes and for creating a personal blog / site.

+ ## 1.4 Analogs of the project under development
+Unlike the analogues below in this application, all changes can be made in real time, that is, the page will be edited directly during its display.
+All existing analogues provide similar functionality for the ability to edit the template content and create your own design:

+- *[uCoz](https://www.ucoz.ru/)* - this is a free CMS and hosting for sites created using it.
+UCoz modules can be used both in a single bundle to create a fully functional website, and individually, for example, as a blog platform, web forum.
+Currently, the system has created more than a million sites.
+Disadvantages: partially paid functionality, the difficulty of transferring the site to another CMS.

+- *[1C-Bitrix](https://www.bitrix24.by/)* - The system is focused on corporate sites, information and reference portals, social networks, online stores, media sites, suitable for creating other types of web resources .
+Disadvantages: a rather slow and resource-demanding system.

+- *[Joomla](https://www.joomla.org/)* - content management system (CMS), written in PHP and JavaScript, using MySQL as a storage database.
+An important feature of the system is a minimum set of tools during initial installation, which is supplemented as necessary.
+This reduces clutter of the administrative panel with unnecessary elements, and also reduces the load on the server and saves space on the hosting.
+Disadvantages: There is no full editing of tables.